meganindya/library-management-system/README.md

 ## Project Statement

 There are two types of users: **student** and **faculty**.
 They can browse books available.
 For students the maximum duration to hold a title is 30 days and for faculty it is 180 days.
-5 and 8 are the upper limits of holding number of books for student and faculty, respectively.
+5 and 8 are the upper limits of holding number of books for student and faculty respectively.
 Same title cannot be issued to a user.
 Holding a title more than the speculated duration will be charged ₹ 1/- per day.
 A mail will be sent as a warning two days before the due date of each title held.

+## Tech Stack

+### So far (project in progress)

+The project is built using the _MERN_ stack. `TypeScript` instead of conventional `JavaScript` is used throught.

+#### Front end

+- React JS
+- SASS

+#### Back end

+- Node JS
+- Express
+- GraphQL (Node JS)
+- Mongo DB (Atlas - AWS)
+- Mongoose

+### Further intended

+- RabbitMQ
+- PostgreSQL (GCP)

 ## How to Run

 - Install Node JS
 - Clone Repository
-- Navigate to each of `frontend` and `backend` directories and run (in terminal): `npm ci`
+- Navigate to each of `frontend` and `backend` directories and run (in terminal) `npm ci`
-- Thereafter, in `frontend` directory and run: `npm start`
+- Thereafter, in `frontend` directory and run `npm start`
-- Thereafter, in `backend` directory and run: `npm run dev`
+- Thereafter, in `backend` directory and run `npm run dev`

 **Note:** `Project doesn't adapt to varying screen sizes; designed and tested on a monitor having resolution 2560 x 1080 with 100% display scaling, checked to appear fine on 1920 x 1080 at 125% scaling.
 For other configurations, front-end design may look out of place.`